Private vs Public Systems: Differences, Pros & Cons

 Access to services varies dramatically between private and public systems.

 Private systems limit access based on the ability to pay or membership criteria.
 This selective approach typically results in faster service for those who can access it.
-The exclusivity creates efficiency for users but may leave others without alternatives if robust public options aren’t available in their area.
+The exclusivity creates efficiency for users but may leave others without alternatives if strong public options aren’t available in their area.

 Public systems typically operate on the principle of universal access.
 This approach ensures essential services reach the broadest possible population, but often results in demand exceeding capacity.